fadakar/php_assets_manager/README.md

 ```

 ### Usage
-To use assets manager just needed to edit assetsManager.php
+To use assets manager just need to edit assetsManager.php
 to define your assets packages

 #### how to define a css package: